-The Trump Administration has criticized the JCPOA for: not addressing key U.S. concerns about Iran's continuing "malign activities" in the region or its ballistic missile program, and the expiration of key nuclear restrictions.
-As of October 15, 2017, the Administration withheld certification of Iranian compliance under the Iran Nuclear Agreement Review Act (INARA, P.L.
-114-17) on the grounds that sanctions relief is not proportional to the limitations on Iran's nuclear program.
-The noncertification enabled Congress to act under expedited rules to reimpose U.S. sanctions, but Congress did not take such action.
-Until May 2018, President Trump continued to renew all waivers of U.S. sanctions required to continue implementing U.S. JCPOA commitments.
+The Trump Administration criticized the JCPOA for not addressing key U.S. concerns about Iran's continuing "malign activities" in the region or its ballistic missile program, and the expiration of key nuclear restrictions.34 In October 2017, the Administration withheld certification of Iranian compliance under the Iran Nuclear Agreement Review Act (INARA, P.L.
+114-17) on the grounds that sanctions relief was not proportional to the limitations on Iran's nuclear program.